Digital-Anthropic/cloud-labs/terraform/theory/README.md

   resource_group_name = "my-resource-group"

   admin_username      = "adminuser"
-  admin_password      = data.azurerm_key_vault_secret.example_secret.value
+  admin_password      = data.azurerm_key_vault_secret.admin_password.value
 }
 ```

 In the example above:

 - The `azurerm_key_vault_secret` data source is used to fetch the secret named
-  `my-secret` from an Azure Key Vault.
+  `admin-password-secret` from an Azure Key Vault.
-- The `value` attribute of the `azurerm_key_vault_secret.example_secret` data
+- The `value` attribute of the `azurerm_key_vault_secret.admin_password` data
   source is used as the `admin_password` for an `azurerm_virtual_machine`
   resource.

 ### Local Values

 Local values allow you to define intermediate values that can be reused within
 your Terraform configuration files.
-They are useful for avoiding repetition
-and improving readability.
+They are useful for avoiding repetition and improving readability.
+Think of them as local variables inside a function.

 #### Using Local Values to Set Region Code Based on FullRegionName in `azurerm`